MongoExpUser/Debian-Based-NAPI-Rust-Addons-Wasm/README.md

 ### Wasm:

-1) In addition, the repo contains miscellaneous sample Rust codes and steps how to compile the codes to <strong>WASM (Web Assembly) </strong> file. <br>
+1) In addition, the repo contains miscellaneous sample Rust codes and steps on how to compile the codes to <strong>WASM (Web Assembly) </strong> file. <br>
    See the link below. <br>
    https://github.com/MongoExpUser/Debian-Based-NAPI-Rust-Addons/blob/main/wasm/sample.rs